qyugo/motormaxxing/code/README.md

-No Jupyter required.
 Run the following in terminal:

     python winding_calculator_gui.py

-If you get a backend error on launch, install a GUI toolkit:
+If error, a GUI toolkit may be needed:

     pip install PyQt5

 (some Linux distros: sudo apt install python3-tk)

 Equations and UI are contained in one file.

+## INSTRUCTIONS

+### 1. Construction